magepages/mpdocs/docs/shop-by-brand-m2/user-guide.rst

   * **Brand Logo & Brand Name**: Allow showing brand logo and brand name at the Product Admin Grid respectively
   * **Brand Name & Brand Logo**: Allow showing brand name and brand logo at the Product Admin Grid respectively

+* **Show Brand Info of Related Products**: Select the Brand Info displayed with Related Products on the Product Page.
+You can select one or multiple info of the brand such as: **Brand name, Brand Logo, Brand Description**.
+If you do not want so, you can select **Not Show**.
+* **Show Brand Info of Upsell Products**: Select the Brand Info displayed with Upsell Products on the Product Page.
+You can select one or multiple info of the brand such as: **Brand name, Brand Logo, Brand Description**.
+If you do not want so, you can select **Not Show**.
+* **Show Brand Info of Cross-sell Products**: Select the Brand Info displayed with Cross-sell Products on the Product Page.
+You can select one or multiple info of the brand such as: **Brand name, Brand Logo, Brand Description**.
+If you do not want so, you can select **Not Show**.
+* **Show Brand Info on Checkout Page**: Select the Brand Info displayed with products on **Cart Page, Mini Cart, Checkout Page** and **Mageplaza One Step Checkout Page** extension.
+If you do not want so, you can select **Not Show**.
+* **Brand Logo Width in Product Page**: Enter the pixel(px) for the width of the Brand Logo on the Product Page.
+If left empty or 0, the default value is 30px.
+* **Brand Logo Height in Product Page**: Enter the pixel(px) for the height of the Brand Logo on the Product Page.
+If left empty or 0, the default value is 30px.

 2.1.2 All Brands Page Settings
 ^^^^^^^^^^^^^^^